Yuvraj1307/level-supermind-8525/README.md

  backend=>
          1. navigate to backend folder
          2. use command--> npm i
-         3. to run server--> npm run live frontend=>
+         3. to run server--> npm run live \n frontend=>
          1. navigate to frontend folder
          2. use command--> npm i